dovecot/documentation/source/configuration_manual/mail_location/dbox/index.rst

 See :ref:`dbox alternate storage <dbox_mbox_format_alt_storage>` for further information.

-To specify an alternate storage area, use the ``ALT`` parameter in the mail location.
+To specify an alternate storage area, use the :dovecot_core:ref:`mail_alt_path` setting.
 For example:

 .. code-block:: none